Companhia de Saneamento Basico do Estado de Sao Paulo (SBS) is destined for greater heights as its last quarter sales were 1,142 M - News Daemon

 Companhia de Saneamento Basico do Estado de Sao Paulo (NYSE: SBS) Trading Performance Indicators

-Here are Companhia de Saneamento Basico do Estado de Sao Paulo’s current performance indicators.
-According to the last quarter’s results, the stock had a quick ratio of 1.50.
+Take a look at Companhia de Saneamento Basico do Estado de Sao Paulo’s (SBS) current performance indicators.
+Last quarter, stock had a quick ratio of 1.50.
 In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.73.
-Likewise, its price to free cash flow for the trailing twelve months is 11.52.
+Likewise, its price to free cash flow for the trailing twelve months is 11.53.

 Technical Analysis of Companhia de Saneamento Basico do Estado de Sao Paulo (SBS)

-Let’s dig in a bit further.
-During the last 5-days, its volume was 1.66 million.
-That was inferior than the volume of 1.83 million it reported in year-ago period.
-As of the previous 9 days, the stock’s Stochastic %D was 29.05%.
-Additionally, its Average True Range was 0.33.
+The latest stats from [Companhia de Saneamento Basico do Estado de Sao Paulo, SBS] show that its last 5-days average volume of 2.55 million was superior to 1.88 million than last year’s volume.
+As of the previous 9 days, the stock’s Stochastic %D was 61.21%.
+Additionally, its Average True Range was 0.34.

-At the time of writing, stock’s 50-day Moving Average is $10.33, while its 200-day Moving Average is $9.79.
-However, in the short run, Companhia de Saneamento Basico do Estado de Sao Paulo’s stock first resistance to watch stands at $10.08.
-Second resistance stands at $10.22.
-The third major resistance level sits at $10.32.
-If the price goes on to break the first support level at $9.84, it is likely to go to the next support level at $9.73.
-Assuming the price breaks the second support level, the third support level stands at $9.59.
+At the time of writing, stock’s 50-day Moving Average is $10.33, while its 200-day Moving Average is $9.80.
+Now, the first resistance to watch is $9.95.
+This is followed by the second major resistance level at $10.08.
+The third major resistance level sits at $10.19.
+If the price goes on to break the first support level at $9.71, it is likely to go to the next support level at $9.60.
+Assuming the price breaks the second support level, the third support level stands at $9.47.

 Companhia de Saneamento Basico do Estado de Sao Paulo (NYSE: SBS) Key Stats